-Danny Guggenheim is a Partner at Pircher, Nichols & Meeks in Los Angeles, and dedicates the bulk of his practice to the representation of private equity funds, non-bank lenders and other investors in connection with real estate joint ventures, acquisitions, dispositions and financings.
+Danny Guggenheim is a Partner at Pircher, Nichols & Meeks LLP in Los Angeles, and dedicates the bulk of his practice to the representation of private equity funds, real estate companies, non-bank lenders and other investors in connection with commercial real estate joint ventures, financings, acquisitions and dispositions.

-Mr. Guggenheim has been recognized with the "AV Preeminent" peer review rating from Martindale-Hubbell, and with inclusion in the The Best Lawyers in America in the practice area of Real Estate Law since 2014, the 2017 Southern California Super Lawyers list, and the 2010 and 2012-2016 Southern California Super Lawyers-Rising Stars lists, and received the Outstanding Young Lawyer Award for 2012 from the Real Property Section of the Los Angeles County Bar Association.
+Mr. Guggenheim has been recognized with the "AV Preeminent" peer review rating from Martindale-Hubbell, and with inclusion in the The Best Lawyers in America in the practice area of Real Estate Law since 2014 and the Southern California Super Lawyers list since 2017, and received the Outstanding Young Lawyer Award for 2012 from the Real Property Section of the Los Angeles County Bar Association.

 He is the author or co-author of "Programmatic JVs: Structural Distinctions, Key Considerations," Commercial Property Executive (July 6, 2016), “The IRR Ate My Capital!
 How IRR Hurdles in Real Estate JVs May Cannibalize Contributions Made After Promote Distributions,” Commercial Property Executive (April 21, 2015), “Contribution Default Remedies in a Real Estate Venture,” Business Entities (November/December 2013), and “Important Issues in Purchasing and Resolving Distressed Real Estate Debt,” BNA Inc. Real Estate Industry & Law Report (March 2009), and has spoken on those and similar topics on several occasions.